kubeflow/website/content/en/docs/pipelines/sdk/component-development.md

 Your [Dockerfile](https://docs.docker.com/engine/reference/builder/) must
-contain all program code, including the wrapper, and the dependencies (operating system packages, Python packages etc).
+contain all program code, including the wrapper, and the dependencies (operating system packages, external packages, etc).

 Ensure you have write access to a container registry where you can push the container image.
 Examples include